demyanovs/php-highlight/README.md

 # CodeHighlighter

-CodeHighlighter is a small PHP library for highlighting syntax that can be easily configured or extended.
+CodeHighlighter is a PHP library for highlighting syntax that can be easily configured and extended.

 ## Language syntax support
 * PHP